This Is How You Can Get To Budapest City Center From the Airport: Options with Prices

 Here is a quick overview of the best transfer options to Downtown Budapest From Liszt Ferenc International Airport:

-- Public Transport: cheap (1,000 Ft, ~€2.5), but requires planning since you’ll need to switch between bus and metro, and some services don’t operate during late hours.
+- Public Transport: cheap (1,000 HUF, ~€2.5), but requires planning since you’ll need to switch between bus and metro, and some services don’t operate during late hours.

 - Shared Shuttle (miniBUD): convenient and quick, available all day, fare is relatively high for one person (starting from ~€15), but reasonable for groups (~€32 for 4 people).

 - Getting picked up by a friend or family member: easiest option; you don’t have to worry about booking or planning anything.
-There is free pickup zone on the arrivals level.
+There is a free pickup zone a few minutes’ walk away from the terminal building.

 Disclosure: This post may contain affiliate links, which means I may receive a small commission, at no extra cost to you, if you make a purchase through my link.